The Pioneer of True Object Databases.

 RQL revolutionizes database searches by introducing a new category of queries that efficiently resolve the data structures of search results.

-The RQL query language natively supports object-oriented principles, including recursion in both queries and result objects, while delivering exceptional performance.
+The RQL query language natively supports object-oriented principles, including iheritance and recursion in both queries and result objects, while delivering exceptional performance.
 This makes RootDB and RQL the ideal choice for developing modern database applications.

 RQL queries require no optimization, even for the most complex queries, representing a significant improvement over SQL, which often requires optimization tailored to each database product.